DHyperYT/cod-cw-mw-launcher/README.md

 - ~~Maybe add a screen that shows your default loadouts in MW?~~ DONE
 - ~~Modern Warfare Operator manager menu?~~ DONE
 - Redesign this shi
-- ~~Default loadout editor within the launcher for Modern Warfare~~
+- ~~Default loadout editor within the launcher for Modern Warfare~~ DONE